 My one-on-one with my boss was scheduled for the Tuesday after my return from India.
 Trin scheduled a meeting with his boss around the same time.
 We work for the same company and we knew word would get around.
 My boss was genuinely excited for me.
 I asked if it could be kept confidential until I was able to tell my team and friends at work.

 You are Doing What?

 The most common reaction was, “You are doing what?”
-Or some simply stared with mouth open for a bit, then asked me to repeat that.
-I scheduled a meeting in the afternoon with the team in Cary with a false subject line, something about a tool update.
+Some simply stared with mouth open for a bit, then asked me to repeat what I just said.
+I scheduled a meeting in the afternoon with my team in the office.
+It was titled “QlikView Update,” but it had nothing to do with QlikView.
 In the meeting, I told them all that I was leaving.
-One of the men on the team whom I have grown to respect immediately scheduled a meeting with me called “How?”
+Jamal, one of the men on the team I highly respected, immediately scheduled a meeting with me with a subject that said, “How?”

 As our possessions disappear to a sale, the Goodwill, or simply given away, the feeling of freedom mounts.

 Thank you for sharing your story.
 I also sold everything and left the corporate world 3 years ago at the age of 39.
 Its great to know I’m not alone in choosing freedom over belongings.

 It feel great to be free.
 Congratulations on making that step!